elijahmthomas/bank-customer-churn-prediction-model/README.md

 ## About Me

-Hi, I'm Elijah Thomas — a data analyst with a background in finance and a passion for turning messy data into meaningful insights.
+Hello, I'm Elijah Thomas — a data analyst with a background in finance and a passion for turning messy data into meaningful insights.
 I created this project to showcase my skills in Python data wrangling, machine learning, and logistic regression.

 I'm actively seeking roles in data analytics, software engineering, or finance, where I can apply clean analytics and technical problem-solving to drive better decisions.